-This course is designed to provide practical career development skills, build meaningful relationships and provide the student with instruction on general principles of oral communication in classroom and other professional situations, organization of information, and different types of oral presentations.
+This course is designed to provide practical career development skills, build meaningful relationships and provide the student with instruction on general and provide the student with instruction on general principles of oral communication in classroom and other professional situations, organization of information, and different types of oral presentations.
 Students will learn how to brand themselves using social media; acquire communication, social influence, and genuine networking skills; and develop an understanding of how to succeed in any workplace.